SOS Children's Villages Illinois

 About the organization

-Valid Illinois driver's license with an acceptable driving record, and insured and reliable transportation.
+Valid Illinois driver's license with an acceptable driving record and proof of automobile insurance coverage.

 Reliable, punctual, and able to manage multiple tasks.

-Ability to work flexible hours (may include evenings and weekends)
+Ability to work flexible hours, and at times overnight.

 Contact email: [email protected]

 Equal Opportunity Employment

 The posting employer has certified that this announcement complies with Peace Corps’ Equal Opportunity Employment policy:

 The Peace Corps is committed to providing equal opportunity to all employees, Volunteers, and applicants for employment and volunteer service.
 Peace Corps policy prohibits discrimination and harassment because of race, color, religion, sex, national origin, age (40 or over), disability, sexual orientation, gender identity, gender expression, marital status, parental status, political affiliation, union membership, genetic information, or history of participation in the Equal Employment Opportunity process, grievance procedure, or any authorized complaint procedure.